schemaspy/schemaspy/docs/source/configuration/commandline.rst

 [-renderer :rendererName]
     Specify which renderer to use should be prefixed with ':' example ``-renderer :cairo`` [-hq] or [-lq]
     Generate higher or lower-quality diagrams.
-Various installations of Graphviz (depending on OS and/or version) will default to generat /ing either higher or lower quality images.
+Various installations of Graphviz (depending on OS and/or version) will default to generating either higher or lower quality images.
 That is, some might not have the "lower quality" libraries and others might not have the "higher quality" libraries.
-    Higher quality output takes longer to generate and results in significantly larger image files (which take longer to download / display), but the resultant Entity Relationship diagrams generally look better.
+    Higher quality output takes longer to generate and results in significantly larger image files (which take longer to download/display), but the resultant Entity Relationship diagrams generally look better.
 [-imageformat outputImageFormat]
     The format of the image that gets generated.
 Supported formats are svg and png.
 Defaults to png.